-In August 2023, Teaching for Black Lives study group coordinators gathered for an orientation session to plan for the 2023–2024 school year.
-Jesse Hagopian, co-editor of Teaching for Black Lives and high school teacher, opened the session by providing historical context of Black education-for-liberation and how the study groups are aligned with that tradition.
-Hagopian played a one-minute clip of Charles Cobb, a SNCC veteran who wrote the treatise for Freedom Schools, and referenced the following quote from him:
+In August and September, Teaching for Black Lives study group coordinators gathered for an orientation session to plan for the 2023–2024 school year.
+Jesse Hagopian, co-editor of Teaching for Black Lives and ZEP team member, opened the session affirming the study groups’ work as a continuation of the long tradition of “fugitive pedagogy.”
+Hagopian said,

 Freedom Schools in 1964 were not simply an effort at remedying the issues of reading, writing, arithmetic, and history.
 They were part of the structure aimed at resisting the enslavement of Black minds.

-Participants reflected on two questions:
+In breakout groups, participants reflected on two questions:

 - What is your relationship to this tradition?